 9.00 to 17.00 h, courses every 20 minutes

-Tip: One thing which we could not make was to visit Trümmelbachfälle.
+One thing which we could not make was to visit Trümmelbachfälle.
 These are the closest glacier falls one can get to and are supposed to be really beautiful.
 As I said, when in bus before Stechelberg the bus stops at Trümmelbachfälle stop.
+During summer it is open until 6 pm (around) hence plan accordingly.

 If you are going to Trümmelbach Falls by train, go via Interlaken (SBB/BLS/Brünigbahn) toward Lauterbrunnen (BOB).
 A bus will take you from there to the Trümmelbach Falls bus stop.